greenelab/onboarding/onboarding.md

 **Lab Meeting:** Lab meeting is held weekly at a location at Penn and also via the google hangouts link used for scrum.
 Scheduling is managed via a google spreadsheet.
-See the \#general slack channel's pinned items link.
+See the `#general` slack channel's pinned items link.
 Lab meeting consists of three components described below.

->   - Journal Club
+- Journal Club
->   - Braintrust
+- Braintrust
->   - Applied Imagination
+- Applied Imagination

 **Journal Club:** We have a 15 minute journal club to start each lab meeting.
 For journal club, prepare a presentation of 4 papers.